andlo/mycroft-skills-list-gitbook/skills/homeseer-mycroft.samclane.md

 ---
-description: Connect to your HomeSeer hub and control your smart-home devices using Mycroft
+description: 'Connect to your HomeSeer hub and control your smart-home devices using Mycroft'
 ---

 ### _homeseer-mycroft.samclane_